pu2clr/SI4735/extras/schematic/README.md

 ## Teensy 3.X and 4.X

+The setup bellow works on Teensy 3.X and Teensy 4.X board family.

-Teensy and components wire up.
+### Teensy and components wire up.

+#### OLED and Encoder

 | Device name   | Device Pin / Description |  Teensy |
 | --------------| -------------------------| --------|